sassoftware/saspy/saspy/doc/source/getting-started.rst

-If you encounter a situation where you need to submit SAS statements directly to the SAS system, the submit method can accomplish that.
+If you encounter a situation where you need to submit SAS statements directly to the SAS system, you can use any of the 3 submit* methods to accomplish that.
 The following example creates a side-by-side panel plot to compare employees who have left versus employees still working at the company, based on their business unit, median performance rating, and satisfaction level.

 The submit method returns a dictionary with two keys: LOG and LST.
-The LST has the results to display and the LOG has the portion of the SAS log for the code submission.
+You can print() the LOG and sas.HTML() the LST.
+Or you can use the submitLST() method or the submitLOG() methods which automatically render the respective output for you.

 .. code-block:: ipython3

-    c = sas.submit("""
+    c = sas.submitLST("""
     proc sgpanel data=work._csv;
         PANELBY left;
         hbar sales / response=last_evaluation    stat=median;
         hbar sales / response=satisfaction_level stat=median;
     run;
     """)
-    HTML(c['LST'])

 Split the data into training and test